dynamsoft-docs/license-server-docs/common/usageAlerts.md

 * 75%
 * 90%
 * 95%
-* 100%: Normal quota is used up.
+* 100%: Normal quota is used up, entering the tolerance stage.
-* 105% (Per Barcode Scan) or 110% (Per Device): The License Item is then deactivated.
+* 105% (Per Barcode Scan) or 110% (Per Device): Tolerance used up, the License Item is deactivated.

 ### Concurrent Device

-When the ratio of authentication request failures to the total number of requests reaches the following targets over the latest 60 minutes of app activity:
+When the ratio of failed authorization requests to the total number of requests reaches the following targets over the last 60 minutes of app activity:

 > The usage is based on single Handshake Code